paths

 Individuals who have not completed an Associate Degree and have little college coursework can enroll in an Associate Degree in Cancer Registry Management Program.
 This is Path A-1.

-• Successful completion of an NCRA Accredited Associate Degree Program, which requires a practicum under the supervision of a ODS.
+• Successful completion of an NCRA Accredited Associate Degree Program, which requires a practicum under the supervision of an ODS-certified cancer registrar.

 Do you have an Associate Degree (in any field) or the equivalent of 60 college credit hours?